deodandem/1134/content/docs/Schedule/_index.md

 ### Week 4: Sept 21, 23, 25 – Sonnet

 <p class="descript">
-What do sonnets do?
+We will take an &ldquo;inductive&rdquo; approach to the sonnet form this week by reading a wide range of sonnets by Petrarch, Shakespeare, Rilke, Berrigan, Toomer, Hayes, Hopkins, Sor Juana, Pessoa, and others.
+Given these poems, we might ask: what do sonnets do?
 What subjects do they gravitate toward?
 What makes this form so robust and versatile?
-We will take an &ldquo;inductive&rdquo; approach to the form this week by reading a wide range of sonnets by Petrarch, Shakespeare, Rilke, Berrigan, Toomer, Hayes, Hopkins, Sor Juana, Pessoa, and others.
 A small "reader" has been uploaded on Canvas ( > Files > Sonnet > 129-sonnets.pdf ).
 </p>

+{{< expand "Why the sonnet?" >}}

 9/21: Essay 1 Discussion, Sonnet reader
 <p class="descript">